Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 • However, AI has limitations, such as the need for extensive data, potential inaccuracies, security risks, and compliance concerns.
 Microsoft Copilot aims to address some of these issues.

-What are the different applications of AI in the finance industry?
+What Are the Different Applications of AI in the Finance Industry?

 Julien Villemonteix: AI is a “suitcase word” – one which you can pack multiple meanings inside – so let’s start by defining what we mean when talking about AI.